jossai87/bedrock-agents-streamlit/README.md

 ![Loaded Artifact](Streamlit_App/images/loaded_artifact.png)

 ### Step 2: Knowledge Base Setup in Bedrock Agent
 - Navigate to the Amazon Bedrock console, then create a knowledge base.
 You can use the default name, or enter in your own.
-Sync S3 bucket "knowledgebase-bedrock-agentr-alias" to this knowledge base.
+Sync S3 bucket "knowledgebase-bedrock-agent-alias" to this knowledge base.

 ![KB setup](Streamlit_App/images/KB_setup.png)